Transcript of Question & Answer Session Restrictive Financial Conditions in Australia

 Christopher Kent

-All of that is impossible – I think the thing I take from it is that, in an environment of higher interest rates, I think what this tells me is those with more leverage are the ones more likely to be selling, which makes sense.
+All of that is possible – I think the thing I take from it is that, in an environment of higher interest rates, I think what this tells me is those with more leverage are the ones more likely to be selling, which makes sense.
 The fact that the housing market is in a fairly healthy condition in terms of prices rising that makes that job that much easier.
 So, I think that’s what’s happening.
 Households are deleveraging now, they’re selling it to somebody else, but the somebody else has got less leverage.
 They’re putting down a larger deposit.
 So that’s the household sector as a whole deleveraging.

 Moderator